 Then take the needle to the other side of the miter, and insert the needle about 2 or 3 fabric threads behind where the needle came out on the first side.
 Take a small stitch along the fold.
 Then move back to the first side.
 Repeat the above step.

 Be sure each time the needle is inserted to take the stitch that it inserted about 2 to 3 threads behind where the needle came out on the previous side.
 This will create a somewhat “staggered” looking stitch.
-But when the thread is drawn tight, this draws the miter close and ensure the edges will not separate.
+But when the thread is drawn tight, this draws the miter close and ensures the edges will not separate.

 Continue stitching to the end of the miter.
 Once you reach the point, take a stitch coming back up on the other side.

 Continue lacing back to the top.
 Take a few anchoring stitches and there you have a perfectly mitered stole corner!
 This is one way that I find works well to finish stole ends.
-It is a beautiful finish but is can have its drawbacks.
-If one is not careful with either folding the mitered corner up, or matching the folded edges of the miter, stole sides and bottoms can end up with little “dog ears” which is a fun term for a corner or side that is not straight or for a corner that sticks out from the side.
+It is a beautiful finish but it can have its drawbacks.
+If one is not careful with either folding the mitered corner up or matching the folded edges of the miter, stole sides and bottoms can end up with little “dog ears” which is a fun term for a corner or side that is not straight or for a corner that sticks out from the side.
 Mitered corners can be a bit of a challenge, and it does take some practice to have them turn out well.
 Often when working 4 miters on a stole, one gets two or maybe three that turn out well, but there is always one corner that is a challenge.
 Regardless of how many times it is stitched, it refuses to lay properly.
 We love this finish, but it is not the finish we use in production because it is so difficult to master and to have all 4 corners of a stole turn out perfectly.
-We employ a different method which provides consistent results every time.
+We employ a different method that provides consistent results every time.

 Yet I encourage my seamstress to work on the mitered corners to try to master them, if for no other reason than to build their own skills.
 I love doing the same myself.
 When I first tried this corner, I could not get the miters to line up correctly.
-Although I still have an occasional bout with a pressed crease, I can usually get a miter fold to fall and stitch in place.
+Although I still have an occasional bout with a pressed crease, I can usually get a miter to fold to fall and stitch in place.
 I love a challenge!